spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Destructuring Objects - `destructuring`, `syntax`

-   :question: Using destructuring, we can rewrite the last two lines of the code below that define occupation and birthplace as follows:
+   ❓ Using destructuring, we can rewrite the last two lines of the code below that define occupation and birthplace as follows:

    ```JavaScript
    const superman = {